 Neighborhood Support focuses on the wellbeing and resilience of the people who live, work, learn, and govern in Lower Manhattan.

 In 2021, Trinity Church Wall Street launched Neighborhood Support, which uses a place-based approach to address child, family, and community wellbeing.
-Neighborhood Support combines on-the-ground assistance with targeted investments to support solutions developed in partnership with those who live, work, learn, and govern in the community.
+The Neighborhood Support team combines on-the-ground assistance with targeted investments to support solutions developed in partnership with those who live, work, learn, and govern in the community.
 Our geographic focus is Lower Manhattan, defined by the neighborhoods south of 14th Street.

 Our work focuses extensively on meeting the basic needs of our communities, providing educational enrichment and support to District 1 schools and Title I high schools in Lower Manhattan, supporting the emotional wellbeing of the community, and encouraging joy.